OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 		Resource control arbitrates between applications competing for the use of system resources.
 		It can deny, delay or limit applications' use of system resources based again on the identity the application has supplied.
-		In overload situations, resource control can revoke or limit applicationss' use of the resources to alleviate the overload.
+		In overload situations, resource control can revoke or limit applications' use of the resources to alleviate the overload.
 		Resource control includes process scheduling and process allocation to hardware cores.
 		</dd>